Azure-Samples/ms-identity-java-webapi/README.md

     - copy **Directory (tenant) ID**
     - You'll need both of these values later to configure the project, so save them in a safe place.

-1. In the Application menu blade select **Certificates & Secrets** and click on `New client secret` in the **Client Secrets** section:
+1. In the Application menu blade, select **Certificates & Secrets** and click on `New client secret` in the **Client Secrets** section:

    - Type a key description (for instance `app secret`).
    - Select one of the provided key durations as per your security needs.
-   - Key value will be displayed when you click on **Add**.
+   - Key value will be displayed when you click **Add**.
 Copy the value and save for later to configure the project.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure portal.

-1. In the Application menu blade select **Expose an API**, click on **Add a scope**
+1. In the Application menu blade, select **Expose an API**, click on **Add a scope**
     - Accept the proposed **Application ID URI** (api://{clientId}) by selecting **save and continue**.
     - For **scope name** use **access_as_user**
     - Select **Admins and users** for **who can consent**.